-If you have never heard about L-Theanine and become interested in supplements enhancing your mood, concentration, and focus, you will be surprised that you probably already get one while drinking green tea.
+If you have never heard of L-Theanine and become interested in supplements enhancing your mood, concentration, and focus, you will be surprised that you probably already get one while drinking green tea.

 L-Theanine is a natural amino acid called L-Glutamic acid or gamma-glutamylethylamide.

-This compound was first isolated in 1949 in Green tea (in particular, primary compound – Camellia Sinensis).
+This compound was isolated in 1949 in Green tea (in particular, primary compound – Camellia Sinensis).

 L-Theanine is also presented in certain types of mushrooms.

-First studies provided research on beneficial effects of L-Theanine were conducted in 1999 (Food Science and Technology), read on Pubmed.
+The first studies which provided complete research on beneficial effects of L-Theanine were conducted in 1999 (Food Science and Technology), read on Pubmed.

-Patients used a dose for this study which had become standard one after it.
+Patients were given the dose which had become a standard one after it.

 All nootropics have a similar mechanism of action.

-Though not all aspects of this mechanism are well understood, the main resemblance is in an ability of nootropics, in particular, L-Theanine to cross over the blood-barrier and go through directly to CNS (central nervous system).
+Though not all aspects of this mechanism are well understood, the main resemblance is an ability of nootropics, in particular, L-Theanine, to cross over the BBB (blood-barrier and) coming directly to CNS (central nervous system).

-Such ability is the key factor for quick absorption into the bloodstream, fast-response and direct transfer of elements to the brain.
+Such ability is a key factor for a quick absorption into the bloodstream, fast-response and direct transfer of elements to the brain.